PabloMazurkiewicz/JS-Konva-Tetris/README.md

-# Tetris- Game
+# Konva-Tetris

-This is a simple Tetris game implemented in JavaScript using Konva.js for graphics rendering.This project was developed as part of an internship program at Qene Games.
+This is a simple Tetris game implemented in JavaScript using Konva.js for graphics rendering.

 ## Table of Contents